rbannist/hexagonal-adk-ai-agent/2/README.md

 # Marketing Creative Agent

 This is an example implementation of an AI agent for the marketing domain of a supermarket retailer.
 The agent is designed to generate marketing images based on text prompts, leveraging Google's Generative AI models and the Google Agent Development Kit (ADK).
-This AI agent has a Domain layer that captures business logic and state.
+This AI agent has an Application layer that contains the use cases of our agent and is the entry point for all external interactions.

-The project follows principles of Domain-Driven Design (DDD) by modeling the core business concept of a `MarketingImage` as an aggregate, which is persisted along with its domain events.
 The agent's capabilities are exposed via an A2A (Agent-to-Agent Protocol) compliant web server.

 ## Table of Contents